vicaya/hypertable/doc/markdown/hql/select-cells.md

 <p>
 #### `DISPLAY_TIMESTAMPS`
 <p>
-The `SELECT` command displays one cell per line of output.
+The `SELECT CELLS` command displays one cell per line of output.
 Each line contains three tab delimited fields, row, column, and value.
 The `DISPLAY_TIMESTAMPS` option causes the cell timestamp to be included in the output as well.
 When this option is used, each output line will contain four tab delimited fields